READ-ME-BEFORE-INT/READ-ME-BEFORE-INT/README.md

 if this github is on one of our ponies, we're probably age-regressing and/or pet-regressing!

-we usually have public chat bubbles turned off when this happens and usually won't engage in conversation.
+we have public chat bubbles turned off and usually won't engage in conversation.

 </div>